Learning Together – Intellectually Inspired

 The school has excellent outdoor as well as indoor facilities including designated areas for various age groups.
-There is a large indoor sports hall which may be divided into two sections for various sports activities including changing rooms.
+There is a large indoor sports hall (including changing room) which may be divided into two sections for various sports activities.

-It is important for the school to expose students to a wide spectrum activities.
-The school offers diverse range of co-curricular opportunities such as academic pursuits, leadership programmes, sports (basketball, soccer, Chinese martial art, badminton), special interests (arts, dance and cooking), marching band, choir and digital & print media journalism.
+It is important for the school to expose students to wide spectrum activities.
+The school offers a diverse range of co-curricular opportunities such as academic pursuits, leadership programmes, sports (basketball, soccer, Chinese martial art, badminton), special interests (arts, dance and cooking), marching band, choir, journalism, robotics and school magazine.